lucaspiresfernandes/RPGSim/README.md

 \- \+ - Scale the object.

 As for the server, it can watch over other players' sheet and change it.
+You can also roll attributes or skills by simply clicking on its name.

 This application still have a lot of bugs and optimizations to be made, so if you are interested in helping me, feel free to request a pull :)